 Viral meningitis begins with symptoms typical of a viral illness, followed by headache, fever, and nuchal rigidity, but is rarely as severe as acute bacterial meningitis.

-Enteroviruses are the most common cause, usually during summer or early autumn.
+Enteroviruses are the most common cause, usually causing infection during summer or early autumn.

 CSF findings (usually lymphocytic pleocytosis, near normal glucose, and slightly increased protein) cannot exclude acute bacterial meningitis.